The Connecticut Bottle Bill

 Are wine (coolers) products or wine-based ready-to-drink beverages included in the bottle bill?

-• “Carbonated beverage” means beer or other malt beverages, hard seltzer, hard cider and mineral waters, soda water and similar carbonated soft drinks in liquid form and intended for human consumption (effective Jan.
-1, 2023)
+- “Carbonated beverage” means beer or other malt beverages, hard seltzer, and mineral waters, soda water and similar carbonated soft drinks in liquid form and intended for human consumption “Carbonated beverage” does not include any product that contains wine or spirits or any infused beverage, as defined in section 21-a-245;

-• “Noncarbonated beverage” means any water, including flavored water, plant water, nutritionally enhanced water, juice, juice drink, tea, coffee, kombucha, plant infused drink, sports drink or energy drink and any beverage that is identified through the use of letters, words or symbols on such beverage’s product label as a type of water, juice, tea, coffee, kombucha, plant infused drink, sports drink or energy drink but excluding mineral water (effective Jan.
-1, 2023)
+- “Noncarbonated beverage” means any water, including flavored water, plant water, nutritionally enhanced water, juice, juice drink, tea, coffee, kombucha, plant infused drink, sports drink or energy drink and any beverage that is identified through the use of letters, words or symbols on such beverage’s product label as a type of water, juice, tea, coffee, kombucha, plant infused drink, sports drink or energy drink but excluding mineral water.
+“Noncarbonated beverage” does not include any product that contains wine or spirits, any food for special dietary use, as defined in 21 USC 350(c)(3), [or] any medical food, as defined in 21 USC 360ee(b)(3), or any infused beverage, as defined in section 21a425;

 Resources: